ERP Integration: How ERP Systems & AP Automation Tools Work Together

 What is an ERP’s role in AP?

 ERPs are powerful tools: they serve many teams and offer wide functionality.
 They are especially critical for accounting teams; so much so that 89% of companies view them as a necessity for the department.
-This is because ERPs function as the business’ system of record and store information regarding sales, the general ledger, accounts receivable, accounts payable, and forecasting.
+This is because ERPs serve as the system of record for all financial operations.
+They manage the chart of accounts, maintain the master vendor file, record transactions to the general ledger, post and track invoices, reconcile payments, and provide the foundational data that supports accurate financial reporting and compliance.

 Unfortunately, ERPs aren’t typically configured in a way that caters to the specific needs of AP staff.
-While some ERP systems offer select automation capabilities, many AP teams adopt an AP automation tool to supplement their ERP and unlock added efficiencies.
+While some ERP systems offer select automation capabilities, their AP modules often lack flexibility and user-friendliness—especially when it comes to invoice capture, approval workflows, and modern payment methods.
+That’s why many AP teams adopt an AP automation tool to supplement their ERP and unlock added efficiencies.
+These tools are designed to integrate with ERP platforms like NetSuite, QuickBooks, Sage Intacct, and Microsoft Dynamics to enhance AP functionality without disrupting existing accounting processes.

 Challenges with ERP Systems in AP